xgdsmileboy/GenPat/README.md

     One can reformat the structure of files in [`mfix.common.util.MiningUtils.java`](./src/main/java/mfix/common/util/MiningUtils.java)

-  * `-dir`: the output directory of the serialized patterns (needed only when `-filter` option is used).
+  * `-dir`: the output directory of the serialized patterns (needed only when option `-filter` is used).

   * `-line`: max number of lines of code that were changed (filtering criterion).

   * `-change`: max number of change actions (filtering criterion).

-  * `-of | -op`: the `-of` denotes the absolute path of output file that prints the paths of patterns, while `-op` denotes the absolute path of output directory (default file name is "PatternRecord.txt").
+  * `-of | -op`: the `-of` denotes the absolute path of output file for recording the paths of patterns, while `-op` denotes the absolute path of output directory (default file name is "PatternRecord.txt").

 * repair: `"<command> (-bf <arg> | -bp <arg> | -xml | -d4j <arg>) (-pf <arg> | -pattern <arg>) [-d4jhome <arg>]"`, try to repair a buggy file or a bug in defects4j with the given pattern or list of patterns.
 One argument in each bracket should be given.